satoqz/rapla/README.md

 rapla = { git = "https://github.com/satoqz/rapla-proxy.git", default-features = false, features = ["ics"] }
 ```

-Below is a minimal example using `tokio` and `reqwest` showing how to download HTML from Rapla and then parse it into a `rapla::Calendar`:
+Below is a minimal example featuring `tokio` and `reqwest` that shows how to fetch some HTML from Rapla and parse it into a `rapla::Calendar`:

 ```rs
 const RAPLA_URL: &str = "...";